mikewest/http-state-tokens/README.md

 Developers can get almost all of the above properties by setting a cookie like `__Host-token=value1; Secure; HttpOnly; SameSite=Lax; path=/`.
 That isn't a perfect analog (it continues to ignore ports, for instance), but it's pretty good.
-My concern with the status is that developers need to understand the impact of the various flags and naming convention in order to choose it over `Set-Cookie: token=value`.
+My concern with the status quo is that developers need to understand the impact of the various flags and naming convention in order to choose it over `Set-Cookie: token=value`.
 Defaults matter, deeply, and this seems like the simplest thing that could possibly work.
 It solidifies best practice into a thing-in-itself, rather than attempting to guide developers through the four attributes they must use, the one attribute they